 - Aboriginal and European archaeological and geotechnical investigations begin

-- First development application lodged for road upgrades, cycleways, landscaping, Parramatta River foreshore restoration, subdivisions and demolition of some buildings including sheds, demountables and other structures – excludes the core heritage precinct
+- First development application lodged for road upgrades, cycleways, landscaping, Parramatta River foreshore restoration, subdivisions and demolition of some buildings including sheds, demountable buildings and other structures – excluding the Heritage Core

 - Ongoing planning and consultation for the future of the core heritage precinct